 Almaden has sufficient cash on hand to conduct its exploration and development plans for the next few years.
-Almaden has set significant milestones for 2011 as part of the Company's \$3 million global exploration program which includes the following:
+Almaden has set significant milestones for 2012 including the following:

-Mexico projects:

-- Ixtaca 20,000 meters of exploration drilling, preliminary mineralogic and metallurgical studies. - El Cobre 5,000-meter exploration drill program to test this large porphyry copper-gold system in partnership with Goldgroup Mining. - o Caballo Blanco Goldgroup Mining has announced the start of a 30,000-meter exploration drilling program entirely funded by Goldgroup. - Caldera Windstorm announced the commencement of an initial 3,000 meters of drilling in February 2011. - Others advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs.

-Nevada projects:

-- Willow a first stage drill program is planned in 2011 to test both a high sulphidation epithermal gold target and a porphyry copper-gold target. - Paradise East further target definition work for a possible 2011 drill program. - o BP geophysical and geochemical exploration program in 2011 to define targets for drilling.
+- Mexican projects: - Ixtaca The Company is planning a budget for an expanded 2012 exploration drilling program. - El Cobre The Company plans a 5,000-meter exploration drill program in 2012. - Others advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs. - Nevada projects: - Willow a first stage drill program is planned in 2012 to test both a high sulphidation epithermal gold target and a porphyry copper-gold target. - Paradise East further target definition work for a possible 2012 drill program. - BP geophysical and geochemical exploration program in 2012 to define targets for drilling. - Canadian projects: - Merit drilling is expected in 2012.

-Canadian projects:

-Merit - drilling is expected.